angrybacon/doomsday-wiki/markdown/chapters/01-meandeck/04-ptt.md

 what is colloquially known as a _pass-the-turn_ pile or _PTT_ pile.

-As previously mentioned, a _pass-the-turn_ pile or _PTT_ pile is simply one where, instead of having a cantrip to draw into the pile in hand, you utilise your draw for the turn instead.
+As previously mentioned, a _pass-the-turn_ pile or _PTT_ pile is simply one where, instead of having a cantrip to draw into the pile in hand, you utilize your draw for the turn instead.
 There are many reasons why passing the turn might be advantageous or necessary based on the resources available to you.
 There are also many scenarios where passing the turn multiple times is correct